LeoCR98/LeoCR98/README.md

 ### Hi there 👋
+🔭 I’m currently working on Ford Motor Company
+🌱 I’m currently learning how to use Github
+🤔 I’m looking for help with coding
+💬 Ask me about F1 and food

 <!--
 **LeoCR98/LeoCR98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.